EGI-Federation/documentation/content/en/users/workload-manager/_index.md

    `Compute` > `Workload Manager` from the top menu
 1. Representatives of a community who want to try DIRAC and EGI > Same as #2.
-1. Representative of a community who wants to request DIRAC for the community's own resource pool > Submit a request via the Marketplace, CST to call back and discuss the details (which resource pool, what number of users, AAI, etc.).
+1. Representative of a community who wants to request DIRAC for the community's own resource pool > Submit a request through the EGI Marketplace selecting
+   `Compute` > `Workload Manager` from the top menu

 ## Getting Started